 Ben has worked as a regular duty lawyer for the BBC, the Independent and the Observer.
 He has also provided ad hoc pre-publication advice to a number of media organisations as well as charities and NGOs.

-Ben has given in-house training on defamation law, reporting restrictions, production orders and journalists’ access to court documents for the BBC, Google, News Group Newspapers and the World Society for the Protection of Animals.
+Ben has given in-house training on defamation, data protection and privacy law, and on other related issues including reporting restrictions, production orders, journalists’ access to court documents and other open justice issues to various organisations including the BBC, Google, Channel 4 and News Group Newspapers.

 Halsbury’s Laws of England, 5th edition: Rights and Freedoms (June 2013), sole author of the chapters on the right to liberty and the right to a fair hearing.

 Children in Need: Local Authority Support for Children and Families (Legal Action Group, 1st edition, 2011; 2nd edition, 2013), sole author of the chapter on legal fundamentals.

 Disabled Children: A Legal Handbook (Legal Action Group, October 2010), sole author of the chapter on welfare benefits.

 Ben has been instructed in cases relating to a range of international jurisdictions.
 He has been involved in constitutional appeals before the Privy Council (Trinidad & Tobago), the Caribbean Court of Justice and the Court of Appeal of Belize.
 He has also acted in numerous appeals in death penalty cases in the Democratic Republic of Congo, Kenya, Malaysia and Singapore.
 Relevant cases include: